henry2004y/Ganymede/shocks.md

 ```

 which shows $\lambda_2 \simeq 3.19$.
 In Vlasiator 2D I get 15 in the equatorial plane with spatial resolution 300 km downstream near the shock, which is much larger than this.

+### Parallel Shock

+Parallel shocks are more special in that the magnetic field strength remains unchanged so the equations effectively describe pure gasdynamic solutions.
+[Kuznetsov & A.I.Osin, 2018][Kuznetsov2018] presents a simplified solution in a 1D parallel shock case with parallel and perpendicular thermal energy heat fluxes $S_\parallel$ and $S_\perp$ included.
+Note again the original CGL theory assumes 0 heat fluxes.

 ### Anisotropy in the solar wind